SuperMarcus/myanimelist-api-specification/README.md

 ## Introduction

-For starters, I have only been a MyAnimeList user for a short period of time.
+For starters, I've only been a MyAnimeList user for a short period of time.
 Nevertheless, as far as I know, MyAnimeList was and still is the largest anime information database website, which also happens to be infamous to the developers for its unstable APIs.